New lower bounds on scattering amplitudes: non-locality constraints: Locality, non-localizability, and S-matrix

-The above discussion can also be extended to $n$-point functions with $n>2$; see for example Ref.~\cite{Tokuda:2019nqb}.
-This indicates that the $n$-point scattering amplitudes, which are related to the $n$-point time-ordered Green's function via the reduction formula, are also bounded in the large momentum limit accordingly.
+Because $\tilde D_F^{(4)}$ is related to the four-point scattering amplitude $\scat$ via the reduction formula,~\eqref{four_Feyn_bound} indicates that the four-point scattering amplitudes, which are related to the four-point time-ordered Green's function via the reduction formula, are also bounded in the large momentum limit accordingly.
 Indeed, it is known that the four-point scattering amplitude is polynomially bounded in the case $\alpha=0$, and this feature leads to the dispersion relations with a finite number of subtractions.
 It is also found that, even for the $\alpha>1/2$ case, the upper bound on the four-point amplitude is given by the growth rate of the Wightman function as $|\scat(s,t)|<e^{s^{\alpha}}$ in the Regge limit ($s\to\infty$ with fixed $t$)~\cite{Fainberg:1971ia}.
 Here, $s$ and $t$ are usual Mandelstam variables corresponding to the center-of-mass energy squared and the momentum transfer squared, respectively.